UnlockedLabs/intro-to-web-dev-curriculum/content/react-lsn1/reading/more-on-vite/index.md

 ### index.html

-the `index.html` file resides within the root folder of the application.
+The `index.html` file resides within the root folder of the application.
 You may have worked with different tools that scaffold the `index.html` file into the `public` directory.

 With `Vite`, the `index.html` is the entry point for the entire application.
 Lets take a look at what is inside of the `index.html` file below: